MattDurocher/2_Election_Analysis/README.md

 ## Election_Audit Results
 - How many votes were cast in this congressional election?
+    - There were 369,711 total votes in the election.
 - Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
+    - Jefferson County had 38,855 votes which made up 10.5% of the total votes.
+    - Denver County had 306,055 votes which made up 82.8% of the total votes.
+    - Arapahoe County had 24,801 votes which made up 6.7% of the total votes.
 - Which county had the largest number of votes?
+    - Denver County had the largest number of votes.
 - Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
+    - Charles Casper Stockham had 85,213 votes which made up 23.0% of the total votes.
+    - Diana DeGetter had 272,892 votes which made up 73.8% of the total votes.
 - Which candidate won the election, what was their vote count, and what was their percentage of the total votes?
 ## Election-Audit Summary
 In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
 Give at least two examples of how this script can be modified to be used for other elections.